bpingris/ukulele_tab/README.md

 - [x] Chord component: display name and strings
 - [x] Field with chords to pick up
 - [x] Field with the tab
-- [ ] More chords
+- [x] More chords
-    - [ ] Host them on a db or something and put it on a server (firebase / serverless)
+    - [x] Host them on a db or something and put it on a server (firebase / serverless)
 - [ ] Open and save tabs
+  - [ ] WIP: tabs are saved locally in the localstorage, not 100% working
+  - [ ] When we save a tab, check if one already exists with the same name and ask if we can replace it
 - [ ] Better UI/UX: right now there isn't a design, it's just SVGs component without style or anything
+  - [ ] Vuetify has been integrated, it's better but need some adjustments

 ## Chord component
 This component takes a name and an Array of Array containing the points to press to play the chord.